-- Exempt goods – Set VAT Rate to N/A or 0% so there’s no charge.
+- Exempt goods – Set VAT Rate to N/A so there’s no charge.
 Transactions will not be included in your VAT return.
 Eg: postal supplies provided by the post office (eg. you buying stamps), Insurance, Financial Services/bank charges.

 This article from HMRC will provide further clarification on handle VAT Exempt goods and goods outside the scope of VAT: http://www.hmrc.gov.uk/vat/forms-rates/rates/rates.htm